 - The other players take turns and continue on until somebody gets stuck, or perhaps gets too crass and is told ‘no more guessing for you’.

-While You Were Sleeping.
+While You Were Sleeping secret game.
 Create the most believable story when someone falls asleep.

 - First, a passenger accidentally falls asleep

 - After five minutes of slumber, the awake passengers begin creating a story